zama-ai/concrete-ml/docs/guides/hybrid-models.md

 ## Server Side Deployment

+The [`save_and_clear_private_info`](../references/api/concrete.ml.torch.hybrid_model.md#method-save_and_clear_private_info) functions as follows:
-The [`save_and_clear_private_info`](../references/api/concrete.ml.torch.hybrid_model.md#method-save_and_clear_private_info) function serializes the FHE circuits corresponding to the various parts of the model that were chosen to be moved server-side.
-It also saves the client-side model, removing the weights of the layers that are transferred server-side.
-Furthermore it saves all necessary information required to serve these sub-models with FHE, using the [`FHEModelDev`](../references/api/concrete.ml.deployment.fhe_client_server.md#class-fhemodeldev) class.
+- Serializes the FHE circuits for the model parts chosen to be server-side.
+- Saves the client-side model, removing the weights of the layers transferred to the server.
+- Saves all necessary information required to serve these sub-models with FHE using the [`FHEModelDev`](../references/api/concrete.ml.deployment.fhe_client_server.md#class-fhemodeldev) class.

-The [`FHEModelServer`](../references/api/concrete.ml.deployment.fhe_client_server.md#class-fhemodelserver) class should be used to create a server application that creates end-points to serve these sub-models:
+To create a server application that serves these sub-models, use the [`FHEModelServer`](../references/api/concrete.ml.deployment.fhe_client_server.md#class-fhemodelserver) class:

 <!--pytest-codeblocks:skip-->